Saturday, April 6, 2024

 Jerimiah 51:25 Behold, I am against thee, O destroying mountain (kingdom), saith the LORD, which destroys all the earth: and I will stretch out mine hand upon thee, and roll thee down from the rocks, and will make thee a burnt mountain.

 The Greek word John used was ὄρος which translates to mountain.
-When used symbolically a mountain represents a kingdom.
+When used in prophetic text, a mountain represents a kingdom.
 A hill has no prophetic significance or symbolic reference.
-A hill in the Greek is βουνός - bounos, and was not used.
-The heads upon the red dragon and the beast kingdom that carries the woman in Revelation 17 are kingdoms.
+A hill in the Greek is βουνός - bounos, and is not used in this verse.
+The heads upon the red dragon and the beast that carries the woman in Revelation 17 are seven world kingdoms.
 The reference to kings in the following verse (17:10) reinforces this, as kings rule kingdoms and, kingdoms are ruled by kings.

-17:11 And the beast that was, and is not, even he is the eighth, and is of the seven (heads, kingdoms) and goeth into perdition.
+17:11 And the beast that was, and is not, even he is the eighth, and is of the seven (heads, kingdoms) and goes into perdition.

 Satan offered Jesus the kingdoms of the world if he would bow down to worship him.
 He could do this because the kingdoms belong to him.
-The kingdoms sat upon the red dragon as his trophies of conquest.
+The kingdoms sit upon the red dragon as trophies of conquest.

 Again, the devil took Him up on an exceedingly high mountain, and showed Him all the kingdoms of the world and their glory.
 9 And he said to Him, “All these things I will give You if You will fall down and worship me.”

-Which head - hill was wounded to death but did heal?
-When did this hill rise from the abyss healed from its deadly wound?
+Which head - hill had the mortal wound but did heal?
+When does this mortally wounded hill rise from the abyss, healed from its deadly wound?
 It doesn't take much 'wisdom' to switch out a mountain for a hill.
 All it takes is a switching of the nouns to conform to a specific narrative.
-This misinterpretation of scripture claims that the mountains or heads upon the beast are the hills of Rome which the woman sits upon.
+This misinterpretation of scripture claims that the mountains or heads upon the beast are the hills of Rome where the woman sits.
 The seven heads are seven mountains hills, on which the woman sits.
-Revelation 17:9b
+Revelation 17:9b.

-This interpretation reidentifies the seven heads of the beast kingdom as seven hills moving the beast's location to Rome, Italy.
-So, after an alteration of scripture, the woman who sits upon the heads, kingdoms hills, becomes the Catholic church.
-This is the interpretation taught in the majority of churches today, taken directly from the Introduction section of Alexander Hislop's book, The Two Babylons
+This interpretation reidentifies the seven heads of the beast kingdom, as seven hills, relocating the beast with seven heads and ten horns to Rome, Italy.
+So, after an alteration of scripture, the woman who is carried upon the seven heads, kingdoms hills, becomes the Catholic church.
+This is the interpretation taught in the majority of churches today, taken directly from Alexander Hislop's book, The Two Babylons, presenting a historical time warp and, multiple scriptural conflicts.

 The woman, the city, is carried upon the heads of the beast, seven kingdoms of the world.
 She is drunk on power and bloodlust, glorifying the deaths of those slain in the name of Christ Jesus.
 In her drunken stupor, giddy with wicked abominations, her golden cup spills and sloshes about - splashing her vile and toxic potion over the heads of the beast, seven world kingdoms.
-This explains her hold over the kings of the earth, and the inhabitants of the earth, who are made drunk on the wine of her fornication.
-17:2
+This explains her hold over the kings of the earth, and the inhabitants of the earth, who are made drunk on the wine of her fornication: R 14:8; 17:2; 18:3.

 This is the symbolic picture John was describing.

 Once scripture is properly interpretated, it reveals that the woman sits upon the kingdoms of the world.
 Does she sit only upon the sixth head, (Rome) or, does she sit upon ALL the heads aka: kingdoms?
 Scripture states she sits upon the heads of the beast, not just the sixth head.
 And scripture does not give any indication that the sixth head is divided into seven or, conjoined to the seventh head.
-Scripture states that ONE of the heads of the beast were wounded.
-It doesn't tell us which one, though there are a slew of clues pointing to the seventh head of the beast revived, as a combination of three mortally wounded beast kingdoms: the lion (Babylon), the bear (Mede-Persia) and the leopard (Grecian).
+Scripture states that ONE of the heads of the beast were wounded, pointing to the seventh head, a combination of three mortally wounded beast kingdoms: the lion (Babylon), the bear (Mede-Persia) and the leopard (Grecian) which rises from the abyss as the eighth kingdom, the beast from the sea: R 13:1-4.

-The seventh head, Daniel's fourth beast kingdom, transitions into the eighth kingdom once the little horn or antichrist, rises to world power mid-tribulation.
+The seventh head, Daniel's fourth beast kingdom, transitions into the eighth kingdom once the little horn or antichrist, rises to seize world power mid-tribulation, breaking a covenant with Israel.

-By her position, sitting upon the kingdoms of the world, the harlot woman will have dominance over the entire middle east, and the European continent, This tells us that the international port city will be the crowning jewel of the beast kingdom - having kingship over the kings of the earth.
+By her position, sitting upon the kingdoms of the world, the woman will have dominance over the entire middle east, and the European continent, This tells us that an international merchant port, and great city will be the crowning jewel of the beast kingdom - having kingship over the kings of the earth, in the latter days.

-Does the Catholic church rule over these seven world kingdoms?
+Does the Catholic church rule over the seven world kingdoms mentioned above?
 Is Rome currently in the position to 'rise up' and conquer the middle east?
-Is Rome building a port to the Tyrrhenian sea, to receive and distribute international trade?
+Is Italy building a port on the Tyrrhenian sea, to receive and distribute international trade?
+No, but there is a port being built near the heart of the ancient Babylonian kingdom on the Persian Gulf.

-The ancient area of the Roman empire, the entire European continent is currently preparing for the rise of a seventh world kingdom; the beast of ten horns.
-The beast of ten horns has a companion: the beast from the earth, a religious dogma completely contrary to the civilized areas of the E.U..
-A cultural religion based upon conquest and bloodshed.
-At some time, the European continent will belong to the empire that reigns over the middle east unless something is done and, quickly!
-This will be the revived Roman empire that everyone quotes.
-But, it won't be 'Roman' any longer.
+The area of the ancient Roman empire, the European continent, is currently preparing for the rise of a seventh world kingdom; the beast of ten horns.
+The beast of ten horns has a companion: the beast from the earth, a religious dogma completely contrary to the civilized areas of the E.U.. a cultural religion based upon conquest and bloodshed.
+Will the European continent submit authority to the middle east and its political and religion system of conquest and domination?
+Would this be the revived Roman empire that everyone quotes?

 And the angel said to me, Why do you marvel?
 I will tell you of the mystery of the woman, and of the beast who carries her, which has the seven heads and ten horns